 Your brakes are the most important safety feature of your vehicle, this is why brake fluid must be replaced every 2 years, regardless of your mileage, and we recommend you regularly inspect your pads and discs for excess wear and tear as you can’t always notice when they are starting to reduce in performance.

 Changing your cambelt, you may well be asking yourself what is a cambelt and why it needs to be changed.
 The cambelt is in control of the timing which is crucial to your engine’s performance.
 This is why you should never put off changing your cambelt, as you could cost yourself as the belt can go slack, which then causes it to jump or snap and this then damages your engine.

 With tyres we recommended you check them every 2 weeks to check for nails or objects in the tyre, that tread is within the legal limit, and for any other wear and tear.

 A helpful tool which you can use is a tyre pressure monitor or gauge this can help give you information on whether you need to inflate or reduce the pressure in your tyres to maintain safety when driving your vehicle.

 Checking your battery will help reduce the chance that you could encounter a fault in the future.
 Some easy checks to perform include inspecting the battery for any damage, there aren’t any blockages around the battery, and that it’s still held down firmly in its holder.

 We advise you regularly check these six areas on your car as this can help you spot any potential warning signs for problems that if left could cause damage to other areas and components.

-At Swansway, all of our dealerships offer a free vehicle health check, where our trained Technicians will examine your car and come back to you with any potential problems and how to address them.
-Yours and your vehicle’s safety are own top priority, so if you have any questions at all regarding your warning lights then please do give us a call.
+At Swansway Motor Group, all of our dealerships offer a free vehicle health check, where our trained Technicians will examine your car and come back to you with any potential problems and how to address them.
+Yours and your vehicle’s safety are own top priority, so if you have any questions at all then please get in touch using the form below.
 We’ll talk you through it.